code-warrior/git-workshop/git-workshop.md

 ---

+## What Exactly is GitHub?

+GitHub is a user interface, or UI, wrapper around Git, much like Spotify is a UI wrapper around audio, or iTunes around your music.
+In each of these, a core technology is wrapped in a graphical user interface.

+For example, consider your computer.
+All major operating systems provide a user interface-driven method for creating a new folder.
+Additionally, they offer a command line interface that allows you to create a new folder with a simple command: `mkdir new-folder`.

+---

 ## Suggested Readings
 - *Git for Humans* by David Demaree.
   Published by A Book Apart, which is known for publishing easy-to-understand short books that are well-designed.